intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 For widely used protocols, the massive scale of the Internet makes large scale interoperability testing infeasible for all a privileged few.
-Without good maintenance, new implementations can be restricted to niche uses, where the prolems arising from interoperability issues can be more closely managed.
+Without good maintenance, new implementations can be restricted to niche uses, where the problems arising from interoperability issues can be more closely managed.

 This has a negative impact on the ecosystem of a protocol.
 New implementations of a protocol are important in ensuring the continued viability of a protocol.